-A project is carried out using industrial practice, and after passing the course the students have demonstrated development and consolidation of competence in the following areas:
+The project shall be carried out using industrial practice, and it shall develop and consolidate competence in the following areas:

-- Apply knowledge and methods from previous courses and when necessary new knowledge shall be developed. - Integrate knowledge from different disciplines, such as image processing, computer vision, computer graphics, image compression, programming, and apply this knowledge in new contexts, such as project work in collaboration with industry or researchers. - Define product backlog for the project based on preliminary specifications, often defined by an external customer, and investigate the conditions under which the project work can be carried out. - Present the project outcome for the customer and other students, whom are not expected to be experts within the fields of expertise of the students who carried out the work. - Show the ability to in an independent way manage the project work using a project model and with limited support in terms of supervision. - Planning, implementation and evaluation of a project. - Analyzing problems and break down of problems. - Creative solutions. - Social competence within the project group. - Modeling, design and implementation of solution.
+- Apply knowledge and methods from previous courses and when necessary new knowledge shall be developed. - Integrate knowledge from different disciplines, such as communication systems, signal processing, networking, computer programming, etc. and apply this knowledge in new contexts. - Implement algorithms in software. - Define requirements for the project based on preliminary specifications and investigate the conditions under which the project work can be carried out. - Present the project outcome for the customer and other students, whom are not expected to be experts within the fields of expertise of the students who carried out the work. - Show the ability to, and in an independent way, manage the project work using a project model and with limited support in terms of supervision. - Plan, implement and evaluate a project. - Analyze and break down problems. - Take initiative and find creative solutions. - Actively contribute to the forming of a well functioning project group.